algolia/instantsearch/packages/instantsearch-specs/content/widgets/panel.md

 classes:
   - name: .ais-Panel
     description: the root div of the Panel
+  - name: .ais-Panel--noRefinement
+    description: the root div of the Panel with no refinements
   - name: .ais-Panel--collapsible
     description: the root div of the collapsible Panel
   - name: .ais-Panel--collapsed